AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_prop.md

 {% include note.html content="Props are not TEMP_ON_REZ and will count towards land prim limits." %}

-{% include tip.html content="For examples that use props, see the AVprop examples in the Plugins Examples [BOX]." %}
+{% include tip.html content="For examples that use props, see the AVP_prop examples in the Plugins Examples [BOX]." %}

 {% include important.html content="For answers to some common questions about props please see the [AVsitter Q&A archive.](https://avsitter.com/qa)" %}